 Banns certificates from other churches and fees will be received at the end of the rehearsal.

-The cost of the wedding can be up to £703 if you include an organist, the choir, bell ringing, video recording etc but this will be discussed with the vicar when you book your wedding.
+The cost of the wedding will be between £581 and £846 depending on whether you include an organist, the choir, bell ringing, video recording etc but this will be discussed with the vicar when you book your wedding. (click here to see the current Wedding Fees)

 Photographs may be taken coming in and going out of church and during the signing of the register.